-Coalitions of participants:
+Coalitions of Participants:

 In practice, project objectives are achieved by coalitions of participants.
 Socio-cognitive theory (SCT) states that portions of an individual`s knowledge acquisition can be directly related to observing others within the context of social interactions, experiences, and outside media influences (Bandura, 2002).
 New behaviours can be learnt by replicating the actions of others.
 It is the collective learning that takes place within the social systems, i.e. communities of practice (CoP) that are of particular significance to an organisation from a knowledge management perspective (Ruikar et al., 2009).
-A CoP`s ability to communicate effortlessly directly correlate team integration (Papadonikolaki et al., 2015).
+A CoP`s ability to communicate effortlessly directly correlates with team integration (Papadonikolaki et al., 2015).
 Forgues and Koskela (2009) affirmed findings relating to team efficiency in the integration of design and construction processes with the following:

-Efficiency is related to context and not process and socio‐cognitive not technical;
+Efficiency is related to context and not process and socio‐cognitive, not technical;

 Fragmented transactional contracting increases socio‐cognitive barriers that hinder integrated team performance;